Skip to main content

 docker import rootfs.tar myapp:1.0

-β€’ Creates image from a tarball filesystem
+β€’ Creates an image from a raw filesystem tarball

 docker export